 Attach the Leaves and Twig

 Poke your twig into the center hole on top of the paper pumpkin.
-We used grapevine to make the pumpkin handle, but any twig you can find in your backyard is beautiful.
+We used grapevine to make the pumpkin handle, but any twig you can find in your backyard is perfect.
 Spread a bit of tacky glue onto the bottom of the twig where it meets the top of the pumpkin and let the glue dry.

 Spread some tacky glue onto the bottom of the two leaves and place the leaves firmly in place on top of the pumpkin.
 Allow the glue to dry before continuing to the next steps.

 Make the Pumpkin Tendrils

 Wrap one piece of 18-inch floral wire with two layers of green floral tape.
 If you have never worked with floral tape before, make sure to view this YouTube video for helpful instructions.

 Coil the wrapped wire around a pen or pencil and pull the coil gently off when finished.
 Cut the coil into two pieces with scissors.
 Bend and lengthen the floral wire coils a bit to give them an organic look and feel.
 These will be the tendrils of your paper pumpkin.